The Best Morning Routine for Mental Clarity.

 2. Drink First Thing in the Morning.

 After a night of sleep, your body is dehydrated naturally.
-Because your brain consists of approximately 75% water, even mild dehydration can adversely affect your concentration, problem solving, and mood management.
+Because your brain consists of approximately 75 percent water, even mild dehydration can adversely affect your concentration, problem solving, and mood management.

 Drinking water upon waking in the morning is like providing your brain and body with a much needed jumpstart.
 It maintains cellular function, aids in the flushing out of toxins from your system, and increases your metabolism, establishing the tone for an effective day.